 Below are some tips and suggestions to help you make the most out of your visit to Alice Lake Provincial Park.

-TIP #1: This is a great lake for kayaking and canoeing, so bring your boat if you can (as well as your fishing rod).
+TIP #2: This is a great lake for kayaking and canoeing, so bring your boat if you can (as well as your fishing rod).
 The beach isn’t far from the parking lot, so the location is convenient.
-In the summer, at least on the weekends, canoes are often available for rent.
+In the summer, at least on the weekends, non-motorized are often available for rent.

-- Visit the Alice Lake Provincial Park website for further information and to make campsite reservations.
+Visit the Alice Lake Provincial Park website for further information about the venue and to make campsite reservations.